NonProjects/tgbox/README.rst

 Target
 ------

-This library targets to be a PoC of **encrypted file storage**, but can be used as standalone API.
+This library targets to be a PoC of **encrypted file storage** inside Telegram, but can be used as standalone API.

 Abstract
 --------